-The European Maritime Day (EMD) Conference is the annual two-day event during which Europe’s maritime community meet to network, discuss and forge joint action on maritime affairs and sustainable blue economy.
+The European Maritime Day (EMD) is the annual two-day event during which Europe’s maritime community meet to network, discuss and outline joint action on maritime affairs and sustainable blue economy.

-EMD Conference is the place where ‘Ocean Leaders Meet’.
+EMD is the place where ‘Ocean Leaders Meet’.
 It provides an engaging and complete interactive experience to catch up on the current state of play on a broad range of issues concerning the blue economy and the marine environment and discuss ways of moving forward.
-It features a large number of excellent speakers, multiple breakout sessions and project pitch sessions organised by stakeholders and European Commission services as well as hundreds of B2B meeting opportunities.
+It features a large number of excellent speakers, thematic sessions, stakeholder workshops and project pitch sessions organised by stakeholders and the European Commission as well as hundreds of B2B meeting opportunities.
 EMD targets professionals from businesses, governments, public institutions, NGOs and academia.

 Thematic workshops organised by maritime stakeholders are at the core of the conference.
 Workshop organisers design and manage their session.

 It will be possible to ask for matchmaking slots with other participants and post their profiles online.

 The EMD exhibition space is an ideal place for stakeholders to meet, exchange experience and discuss the latest developments.